eosnetworkfoundation/grant-framework/applications/eosbees-global-coordinated-marketing.md

 ## Conclusion

-We have finally found our wings; an achievable, detailed, gradual plan to popularize a positive narrative for EOS.
+EOS Bees has finally found its wings; an achievable, detailed, gradual plan to popularize a positive narrative for EOS.

 It’s time to fly EOS to the vacant throne of smart contract platforms.